GitHK/CarND-Advanced-Lane-Lines/writeup.md

 I used a combination between:

-- the absolute sobel in the X direction applied to the S channel after converting the image to HLS
+- the absolute sobel in the X direction applied to the S channel after converting the image to HLS.
 - the V channel after converting the image to HSV.
+- the absolute sobel in the X direction applied to the V channel after converting the image to HSV. (**added from the previous iteration of this project, fixes most problems with lane detection**)

-These combination (**bitwise or** between binary images) contained the information needed to correclty identify lane lines.
+These combination (**bitwise or** between binary images) contained the information needed to correctly identify lane lines.

 As observed inside the function `combined_binarization` most combinations were explored.